 The first film shipping ceremony from Japan to Italy was taken at Dec 7th 2004 with a number of attendances relating to this Job including vice-president of Nagoya University and the director of TONO geo-research center.
 At Jan 24, first film arriving ceremony from Japan was taken in Gran Sasso lab with the attendance of OPERA members, Director of Gran Sasso lab and vice-president of Nagoya University.
-Japanese and Italian new papers and TVs reported these ceremonies.

-Film delivery ceremony at LNGS

-From left to right:

-Prof. Coccia (LNGS director),

-Prof. Yamashita (Deputy president Nagoya University)

-Prof. Niwa (Deputy spokesperson OPERA collaboration)
+Film delivery ceremony at LNGS From left to right : Prof. Coccia (LNGS director), Prof. Yamashita (Deputy president Nagoya University) Prof. Niwa (Deputy spokesperson OPERA collaboration)

-As you can estimate by the extrapolation of the production curve shown in the above figure, until spring 2006, all of the films will be refreshed in TONO mine and shipped to Gran Sasso Laboratory.
+This curve shows the refreshing rate at the TONO mine with the first refreshing facility.
+A second refreshing facility is now in operation in order to ensure that all films will be delivered at LNGS before june 2006